DirectiveAthena/Documentation/ToDo/Project Ideas.md

 ## Ideas

 - [ ] An easy way to reuse DearPyGui Components throughout multiple projects<br>[[AthenaDearPyGuiLib]]<br>(see [[Todo AthenaDearPyGuiLib]])
+- [ ] A FreeFileSync Replacer<br>- A simple way to sync up files from place a to b (or multiple at the same time)<br>- Multi Threaded or processed

 ## In Development